arjungulzzz/ErrorAnalysis/backend-sql-queries.md

   GROUP BY 1, 2
 )
 SELECT
-  -- Cast to text to ensure consistent ISO 8601 format date::text,
+  -- The raw ISO 8601 timestamp for the bucket date::text,
-  SUM(error_count)::integer as count,
+  -- The full, formatted string for the chart tooltip to_char(date, 'FMMonth FMDD, YYYY, HH24:MI "UTC"') as "fullDate", -- The total count for the bucket SUM(error_count)::integer as count,
-  -- Generate the formatted date string based on the bucket size CASE
+  -- The formatted string for the chart's x-axis label CASE
     WHEN $1 = 'hour' THEN to_char(date, 'HH24:MI')
     ELSE to_char(date, 'Mon DD')
   END as "formattedDate",
-  -- Aggregate the breakdowns into a JSONB object, ordered by count descending jsonb_object_agg(breakdown_key, error_count ORDER BY error_count DESC) as breakdown FROM TimeBuckets
+  -- The JSON object containing the breakdown by the specified key jsonb_object_agg(breakdown_key, error_count ORDER BY error_count DESC) as breakdown FROM TimeBuckets
 GROUP BY date